 Causes of wrist tendonitis

-Whilst tendonitis is the most common term used to describe this injury, it is often technically incorrect.
+This injury is commonly called tendonitis.
+However, often this is often technically incorrect.
 The term tendinopathy is more appropriate and describes a degeneration of the tendon rather than an inflammation.
 Investigations and biopsies have often found no inflammatory cells present.
 Wrist tendonitis symptoms and treatment are usually the same, whether the injury is inflammation or degeneration.

 Activities which require repetitive wrist movements are most likely to contribute to the development of wrist tendonitis which is a form of repetitive strain injury.
 Examples include sports such as badminton and jobs such as working a production line.
 Tendon injuries to the wrist can also occur suddenly (acute wrist injuries) through an impact or fall which also causes injury to ligaments and other tissue.

 Rest from aggravating activities.
 Continuing to use the wrist when it is painful will prevent healing and could make the injury worse.
-A chronic tendon injury that has not been looked after in the early days is much more difficult to treat.
+If you fail to treat your injury properly in the early stages, it may become chronic.
+As a result, it is much more difficult to treat.

 Wearing a wrist splint or support may help with resting, particularly if you need to use your hands.
 By immobilizing the wrist the tendons have to work a lot less and have a chance of healing.

-Apply cold therapy to ease pain and swelling particularly in the early days or when the wrist tendonitis is very painful.
+Apply cold therapy to ease pain and swelling, particularly in the early days or when wrist tendonitis is very painful.
 Later if the injury is chronic then heat may be more beneficial.

 If this is also unsuccessful, wrist surgery may be needed.
-The aim of surgery is to release the tendon from its sheath and to remove and adhesions from the tendon, allowing it to move more freely, thus reducing the friction and degeneration.
+The aim of surgery is to release the tendon from its sheath and to remove, and adhesions from the tendon, allowing it to move more freely, thus reducing friction and degeneration.